parkrun – Tourist LonDone – London’s Best – & Hardest

 Memories.

-Sub 20 minute 5k? (plan here).
+Sub 20-minute 5k? (plan here).
 That’s nothing either!
-If you look at the results for the anniversary Bushy parkrun (7Oct2017) you’ll see 81/1465 runners achieving that.
-Along with the 52 volunteers that must be more than the number of participant at some parkrun events in quiet weeks.
+If you look at the results for the anniversary Bushy parkrun (7Oct2017), you’ll see 81/1465 runners achieving that.
+Along with the 52 volunteers, more than the number of participants must be at some parkrun events in quiet weeks.

 But what few parkrunners have done is LonDone.